The Ultimate Guide to Travel Hacking: Award Flight Basics

 If you search the same dates as you did on the AA website on British Airways and Iberia, you’d see:

-If you book this flight through British Airways (the cheapest option in this case!) or Iberia, you’ll spend 10k fewer miles but still fly on the same exact American Airlines flights had you booked through American!
+This partner booking through British Airways (the cheapest option in this case!) or Iberia will save you 10k miles but still fly on the same exact American Airlines flights had you booked through American!

 Now, repeat the process with Delta.
 Search on Delta and with their partners, Virgin Atlantic, and Flying Blue, using each airline’s own website for the award flight between Charlotte and Minneapolis.